-Mikulov is a beautiful old town in the South Moravian Region, in Břeclav District.
+Mikulov is a beautiful old town in South Moravia, in Břeclav District.
 The town boasts very well-preserved historic architecture.
-The highlight is Mikulov Castle, situated on a hill and dominating the landscape.
+The highlight is Mikulov Chateau, situated on a hill and dominating the landscape.
 Charming market squares are relatively common in Czech towns, so the one in Mikulov might not surprise you, if you have seen several or more if them before.
 Nevertheless, it is very pretty and definitely worth seeing.

 Getting to Mikulov by public transport is easy.
 There are some direct trains from Brno.
 However, more frequent are connections with changing the train in Břeclav.
 The journey time is similar in both cases: about 1 h 25 minutes.
 You can check the timetable here.
 Several long-distance international trains stop also in Břeclav.
 There is a direct connection from Prague to Břeclav.

 - Lednice-Valtice Cultural Landscape – a UNESCO World Heritage Site

 - Znojmo – another very picturesque South Moravian town

 - Brno – the largest city of Moravia

 © Bigstock/milang, © Bigstock/Fyletto, © Bigstock/nahlik, © Bigstock/jsk12, © Bigstock/Fotokon, © Bigstock/jsk12, © Bigstock/benkrut, © Bigstock/pyty, © Bigstock/kaprikfoto, © Bigstock/milang, © Bigstock/Fotokon, © Bigstock/FotoBanka.net, © Bigstock/pyty, © Bigstock/Fotokon, © Bigstock/milang, © Bigstock/Fotokon, © Bigstock/kaprikfoto, © Bigstock/jsk12